|Value||Eligibility||Open date||Close date|

 b.
 The Scholarship annual value will be paid in two equal instalments after the census date of each semester.

 d.
-Requests to hold the Scholarship part-time, suspend the Scholarship, or extend the Scholarship for an Honours year in the Faculty of Science, are subject to the approval of the Dean of Science and the Dean of Medicine, or their nominees.
+Requests to hold the Scholarship part-time, suspend the Scholarship, or extend the Scholarship for an Honours year in the Faculty of Science, are subject to the approval of the Dean of Science and the Dean of Medicine, or their nominated delegate.

 e.
 The Scholarship will be offered subject to the availability of funds.